Fewbytes/rubber-docker/levels/09_memory_cgorup/README.md

 # Level 09: Memory CGroup

-In this level we limit memory usage of the container.
+In this level we limit the memory usage of the container.
 Create a directory inside the memory cgroup fs (like we did in the cpu cgroup) per container.
-Move the process to the cgroup by writing the pid to the `tasks` file then setup the limits by writing to the following files:
+Move the process to the cgroup by writing the pid to the `tasks` file and then setup the limits by writing to the following files:
 - `memory.limit_in_bytes` - either number of bytes or units e.g. 1g
 - `memory.memsw.limit_in_bytes` - either number of bytes or units e.g. 1g

 ## Exercises

 After setting the limits, run a container with the stress tool and observe what happens when your container goes over the allotted limit.
-Explore the behavior of the container when:
+Explore the behavior of the container:
-- container goes over `memory.limit_in_bytes`
+- Watch when the container goes over `memory.limit_in_bytes`.
-- container goes over `memory.memsw.limit_in_bytes`
+- Watch when the container goes over `memory.memsw.limit_in_bytes.`
-- watch `memory.kmem.usage_in_bytes`, is all kernel memory used accounted for?
+- Watch `memory.kmem.usage_in_bytes`, is all kernel memory used accounted for?
-- try the infamous `while true; do mkdir t; cd t; done` DOS attack from within the container.
+- Try the infamous `while true; do mkdir t; cd t; done` DOS attack from within the container.
 Does it succeed in DOSing the host?
 - Where is `tcp` socket buffers memory accounted? where is `udp` memory accounted?
-- Explore the behavior of memory cgroup with different OOM control options. (`memory.oom_control` file)
+- Explore the behavior of memory cgroup with different OOM control options. (`memory.oom_control` file).

 ## Relevant Documentation
 - [Kernel docs, memory cgroup](https://www.kernel.org/doc/Documentation/cgroup-v1/memory.txt)